TCA Ground: TCA Ground upgrades

 Following a lengthy application process in March 2010 the Hobart City Council aldermen voted to reject an application for 25-metre floodlights suitable for night football and cricket matches.
 Only two out of the nine aldermen present voted in favour of the application, with those against concerned about heritage, light spill, the effects on Glebe residents and visibility from as far as Knocklofty Reserve.

 Following on from this rejection, a new application was submitted by the ground's tenant the Hobart Football Club.
 This application was approved in May 2011, and the lights were installed.

 Hobart hosted five night matches in their stint in the Tasmanian State League until their return to SFL football in 2014 and hosted their first match on returning to the SFL under lights but have only hosted two Under-18 matches at night since then.

 Works got underway following the close of the 2017 football season in order to completely resurface the playing field and to level it out.
 The small unnamed stand beside the H.C Smith Stand, erected by the Hobart Greyhound Racing Club in 1954, was demolished in April 2018.
 This is the first phase in a $5 million redevelopment of the ground over the next few years.
 In the coming years it is proposed to demolish the kiosk and bar area, the Hobart Football Club changerooms and build new multi-purpose buildings in their place with considerably more works also planned.

+In 2017, the TCA Ground HFC precinct development project was developed by Terroir Architects in consideration of the Queens Domain master plan development principles.

 A new electronic video screen scoreboard was installed by Solid Scoreboards in April 2018 at a cost of $122,000, replacing the manual scoreboard which was built by the City of Hobart in 2001.

+Future development

+The TCA Ground is owned by the Hobart City Council, which has played a significant role in its maintenance and development.
+Despite being a key sports venue for Hobart, the ground has not been considered for major future developments, such as becoming the home of the Tasmania Devils AFL team.
+This decision is largely due to several factors, including the ground's limited seating capacity (8,000) and its heritage-listed structures, which restrict expansion options.

+Instead, the Macquarie Point precinct was selected as the preferred location for a future AFL stadium.
+The Macquarie Point site offers better opportunities for large-scale development, proximity to the Hobart waterfront, and the potential to attract more investment into a modern sports and entertainment complex.
+The Hobart City Council has supported this decision, citing that redeveloping the TCA Ground to meet AFL standards would not be financially viable or feasible given its current infrastructure and location within the Queens Domain parklands.

+Despite this, the TCA Ground remains an important venue for local sports and community events.
+Its historic significance and continued use by local cricket and football clubs ensure that it will remain a fixture in Hobart's sporting landscape.